exec-helper/source/src/config/docs/exec-helper-config.md

 Configured commands are executed from the so-called _working directory_.
 Executing commands in a different working directory will not affect your current working directory (e.g. when executing from a shell).
 Each separately configured command can be executed in a separate working directory.

 The _working directory_ is the directory that is associated with the first of the following lines whose requirement is met:
 1. The _working-dir_ configuration setting is configured for the specific command.
 The value of the _working-dir_ configuration key can be an absolute path to the working directory or a relative one w.r.t. the directory of the considered configuration file.
+If the command should be executed in the actual working directory, use _<working-dir>_ as the value in the configuration file.
 2. The directory of the considered configuration file.

 # EXAMPLE CONFIGURATION